akiranishii/rnaseq-pipeline/README.md

 ## Introduction

 The RNA sequencing (RNA-Seq) pipeline processes sequencing data to estimate transcript abundance and identify differentially expressed transcripts across samples.
-There are various tools that can be used to achieve similar results, though this program will outline the methods commonly used in the MacDougald laboratory.
+There are various tools that can be used to achieve similar results, though this program will  make use of tools optimized for use in the MacDougald laboratory at the University of Michigan, Ann Arbor.

 ## Extraction of Raw Sequences